The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Stability Analysis

-In order to obtain conditions from the characteristic polynomial we will make use of results from the {\it Li\'enard-Chipart theorem}.
-The latter gives necessary and sufficient conditions for a polynomial with real coefficients to have roots with negative real part ---see e.g. \cite{AnalPropPol2002}.
-This type of polynomials are called \emph{Hurwitz polynomials}.
+In order to obtain conditions from the characteristic polynomial, we will make use of the {\it Li\'enard-Chipart theorem}.
+The latter gives necessary and sufficient conditions for a polynomial with real coefficients to have roots with negative real part, see e.g. \cite{RS02}.
+The conditions for the negativity of the real part of the eigenvalues are found to be